KelvinHere/Milestone-FrontEnd/README.md

 # Front End Milestone Project - *Restaurant Website*

-This milestone project demonstrates my ability to create a static website using **HTML5, CCS and CDNs***.
+This milestone project demonstrates my ability to create a static website using **HTML5, CCS and CDNs**.

-The website is for a restaurant and its aim is to attract customers to boost its sales.
-The main page will quickly give users an idea of the style of food available and ethos of the company.
-This website also includes an online menu with prices and expandable nutrition/allergen info, also available as a downloadable PDF.
-A location page with map link and opening hours.
+The website is for a restaurant and its aim is to attract customers to boost its sales and give the user a QR code for self service payment.
+The main page quickly gives users an idea of the style of food available and ethos of the company.
+This website also includes an **online menu** with prices and expandable nutrition/allergen info, and **QR code** for quick ordering.
+A **location page** with map link and opening hours.

 The restaurant is aimed at health conscious workers.
-A customer event/loyalty page will encourage repeat custom via events, discounts and free one off workplace lunch deliveries by draw.
+A customer **Event** page will encourage repeat custom via events, discounts and free one off workplace lunch deliveries by draw.